DISABILITY DISCOURSE

 What Is Disability Discourse Matters?

 Over the past year, negative rhetoric surrounding people with disabilities has increased significantly.
 History has shown that the language used by politicians, policymakers, and local leaders influences the policies, practices, and daily experiences of individuals with disabilities.
 The goal of this project is to track shifts in disability-related discourse over time and assess how this rhetoric influences policies across the country.
 Using AI, DDM collects and analyzes statements about people with disabilities made by political leaders at the local, state, and federal levels.
-This includes all 535 voting members of Congress (100 senators and 435 representatives), as well as members of the White House—including, but not limited to, the President, Vice President, cabinet members, White House advisors, and heads of executive departments and independent agencies.
+This includes all 535 voting members of Congress (100 senators, 435 representatives), as well as members of the White House, including, but not limited to, the President, Vice President, cabinet members, White House advisors, and heads of executive departments and independent agencies.
 Additionally, we track statements from the nine Supreme Court justices, including their rulings, as well as from governors across all 50 states.
-To capture discourse at the local level, we scan statements from politicians and political leaders—such as school board members and state senators—across all 3,144 counties and county-equivalents in the United States and the District of Columbia.
+To capture discourse at the local level, we scan statements from politicians and political leaders, such as school board members and state senators, across all 3,144 counties and county-equivalents in the United States and the District of Columbia.
 Once collected, statements are scored using a four-point system that evaluates whether they dehumanize or affirm the value of individuals with disabilities.
 These results are then mapped on this website for public viewing.

 Why Does Discourse Matter in America?